nodejs/node/tools/gyp/docs/LanguageSpecification.md

 Conditionals may appear within any dictionary in a `.gyp` file.
-There are two tpes of conditionals, which differ only in the timing of their processing.  `conditions` sections are processed shortly after loading `.gyp` files, and `target_conditions` sections are processed after all dependencies have been computed.
+There are two tpes of conditionals, which differ only in the timing of their processing.  `conditons` sections are processed shortly after loading `.gyp` files, and `target_conditons` sections are processed after all dependencies have been computed.

 A conditional section is introduced with a `conditions` or